 Additionally, cats with certain medical conditions, such as chronic kidney diseases, diabetes, vomiting, and diarrhea, are at an increased risk of dehydration and further complications.

-Ways to Get Your Cat to Drink More Water
+Ways To Get Your Cat to Drink More Water

 Signs of Dehydration in Cats